 Obedient, loyal, and calm in the family.

 The sense of smell is excellent.
-It can adapt to the most difficult terrains.
-It has a very beautiful, sculptural appearance.
-It can adapt to any kind of hunting.
-However, it bites its prey a little hard.
+He can adapt to the most difficult terrains.
+He has a very beautiful, sculptural appearance.
+He can adapt to any kind of hunting.
+However, he bites his prey a little hard.

 German Wirehaired Pointer

 The German Wirehaired Pointer (Drahthaar) has a dense, waterproof coat.
 The plumage is about 5 cm long with a dense undercoat.
-The waterproof structure of the fur also protects the dog from dense bushes and thorns.
-Beards, tight eyebrows, and mustaches are necessary for the protection of the face.
+The waterproof structure of the fur also protects the dog from thick bushes and thorns.
+Beards, tight eyebrows, and mustaches are necessary to protect the face.
 The neck is strong and graceful; The chest is wide and deep.
-The lips are tight, the nose is long, wide, and strong.
+The lips are tight, and the nose is long, wide, and strong.
 The eyes are dark in color.
-Jaws have a strong scissor bites.
+Jaws have strong scissor bites.
 The color can be red & white, mottled or magenta.
 Some may have only one redhead.
 The nose is dark brown.
 The head and ears are brown, sometimes with a white discharge.
 Low ears hang freely on either side of the head.

-Use It is a dog that has inherited the best qualities of its ancestors.
+Use: He is a dog that has inherited the best qualities of its ancestors.
 He has an excellent sense of smell.
-It is a safe, intelligent and graceful dog.
+He is a safe, intelligent and graceful dog.
 It fulfills the requirements of hunting in the best way.

 The German Wirehaired Pointer is a very affectionate, active, and intelligent dog.
 He learns easily and is very loyal to his family.
 It needs consistent training.
 He enjoys being busy and working for his owner.
 He is good with acquaintances, But he is distant from strangers.
-Therefore, it should be socialized at an early age.
+Therefore, he should be socialized at an early age.
 He can be stubborn and likes to wander around.
-If adequate exercise is not provided, it can become boring and difficult to control.
+If adequate exercise is not provided, he can become tedious and difficult to control.
 The German Wirehaired Pointer is a good all-around hunting dog and can successfully hunt on any terrain.
-It has a good nose and is quite good at retrieving prey hit, whether on land or in water.
-He is better with children who are mature and will treat the dog with respect.
+It has a good nose and is quite good at retrieving prey hit on land or in water.
+He is better with mature children and will treat the dog with respect.
 He is very fond of his owner and can be jealous.
 While some try to dominate other animals, others get along well with dogs and pets.
 They are good guard dogs.

 This breed is a very energetic and tireless hunting dog.
 Plenty of time should be allocated to outdoor exercises to prevent domestic unrest.
-Might be a little too energetic for ordinary families.
+It might be a little too energetic for ordinary families.
 This dog is an excellent jogging companion and loves to swim.

-The fur of the German Wirehaired Pointer should be combed twice a week with a stiff brush; but this job is not very difficult.
+The fur of the German Wirehaired Pointer should be combed twice a week with a stiff brush, but this job is not very difficult.
 Bathing should be done only when necessary.
-Ears should be cleaned frequently to make sure they are clean, and the paws should be checked when the dog returns from hunting.
+Ears should be cleaned frequently to ensure they are clean, and the paws should be checked when the dog returns from hunting.